Alan Cozzalio: Vietnam (1967–1972)

 His service included two required six-month tours, during which he received 49 medals including a Silver Star, three Distinguished Flying Crosses, the Soldier's Medal and two Purple Hearts, one for a bullet wound to the neck and another for a broken jaw, suffered after crashing when shot-down, which required a seven-week hospital stay before he returned to duty.
 He logged over 1,000 hours of combat flying in the area around Saigon.
-The biggest engagement in which he participated was the May Offensive in Saigon's Cholon sector May 5–11, 1968.

 Flying both Cobra gunships and the Hughes OH-6 Light Observation Helicopter (Loach), he preferred the fast and light Loach and was reportedly the first to arm one with machine guns for offensive operations.

 After his twelve months active duty in Vietnam, he took a 30-day leave at his home in Oregon before a voluntary return for an additional six-month extended tour.

 United Press International reported that his exploits were "practically legendary" and "far surpass those of the Lone Ranger and Silver".

 On January 25, 1969, seven days after his voluntary return to Vietnam, he was awarded, "on the spot", a second Silver Star and promoted in the field from first lieutenant to captain by a general who had observed Cozzalio's assault on an enemy bunker.
 The incident was part of the Battle of Phu My, where Cozzalio spotted the entrenched enemy position while flying a Cobra gunship.
 He landed his helicopter and "commandeered" a more maneuverable Loach.
 "With gallant disregard for his own safety", Cozzalio destroyed the target while hovering a few feet above.
 He landed to brief the ground forces commander on his view of the battlefield, then resumed flying to direct and support the infantry.
 He was later awarded the Distinguished Service Cross for this action.

-Despite being one of the "most highly decorated" soldiers of the Vietnam war, he was shipped out of the country after the third tour for "straying too many times across the Demilitarized Zone.
-Over his three tours, he accumulated over 2,100 flying hours in the OH-6A, Bell UH-1 Iroquois, Bell AH-1 Cobras.
+Cozzalio spent eighteen months in Vietnam and was shot down a total of six times.
+Several times, he returned in a helicopter so badly damaged it was never flown again.
+Despite being one of the "most highly decorated" soldiers of the Vietnam war, he did not return for a fourth tour for "straying too many times across the Demilitarized Zone.
+Over his three tours, he accumulated over 2,100 flying hours in the OH-6A, Bell UH-1 Iroquois, Bell AH-1 Cobra.